-- The Templafy Desktop token is used to synchronize Office content, fonts, and updates to add-ins securely.
+- The Templafy Desktop token is used to synchronize offline content, fonts, and updates to add-ins securely.

-- Templafy Office add-ins are used to avoid full SSO login when starting Office apps.
+- Templafy Office add-in token is used to avoid full SSO login when starting Office apps.

 The Windows Credential Manager is a safe storage that can only be accessed by a Windows user who is logged in, and not by other Windows admins on the same machine.

 Templafy Desktop will try to log in every startup and reauthenticates after midnight, if the process is still running (load is distributed in the first hour after midnight).
 If the computer is shut down or hibernating or sleeping, it will try to do the SSO when the computer first starts/resumes.
 The same pattern is used to check for updates to add-ins, offline content, fonts.
 If the background login is not successful, it will try again at the next login/midnight.

 The token that Templafy Desktop uses to fetch packages, fonts and offline content is valid for 30 days.
 After that period, the JWT expires and users would need to re-authenticate.

 If a user starts Office and there is a valid JWT, this is used to sign the user into Templafy, so a full SSO is avoided.

 If there is not a valid JWT, then the Office app will do a full SSO login, requiring the user to wait for just a few seconds.

 If this is successful, then the Office add-ins save the JWT.
 The JWT is valid for the next 24 hours.
 Templafy Desktop will still try to renew the tokens after midnight, even if the login happened at 11 PM.